 Slice of Service, which is sponsored Center for Service and Action, is a chance for LMU students to meet leaders of various service and justice clubs and hear how to get involved at Loyola Marymount University.

 Representatives from Alternative Breaks, El Espejo, Service Organizations, MESA, Service Retreat, Feed the Hungry, Oxfam Club, Special Games and many more will be ready to answer all of your questions.
-RSVP now for Slice of Service.

 AB Info Night